22 August 2026 · Sole establishment

 Is my sole establishment a separate taxpayer?

-No. The individual owner is the taxable person, so the business profit is taxed in the owner's hands.
+No. The individual owner is the taxable person under UAE corporate tax, so the business profit generated by the sole establishment is taxed in the owner's own hands, not in the name of the trade licence.

 I own two sole establishments — are they tested separately?

-No. Turnover across all your business activity is aggregated for the AED 1 million test.
+No. Turnover across all of an individual's business activity, including every sole establishment and freelance permit, is aggregated for the single AED 1 million test.
+You cannot treat each licence as having its own separate threshold.

 Can Exiloz advise on structuring?